-(a)(1)(A) The Commissioner for Children and Families may reserve utilize up to one-half of one percent of the child care family assistance program funds appropriated for the Child Care Financial Assistance Program in a fiscal year for extraordinary financial relief to assist child care programs that are at risk of closing or not opening due to experiencing financial hardship.
-The Commissioner may provide extraordinary financial relief under this subdivision (A) to both licensed and registered child care programs and to child care programs that are in the process of becoming licensed or registered.
+(a)(1) The Commissioner for Children and Families may reserve utilize up to one-half of one percent of the child care family assistance program funds appropriated for the Child Care Financial Assistance Program in a fiscal year for extraordinary financial relief to assist child care programs that are at risk of closing due to financial hardship.
 The Commissioner shall develop guidelines for providing assistance and shall prioritize extraordinary financial relief to child care programs in areas of the State with high poverty and low access to high quality child care.

-(B) If the Commissioner determines a child care program is at risk of elosure because its operations are not fiscally sustainable, he or she may provide assistance to In order to transition children who are currently served by the a child care operator program that is closing to a new child care program in an orderly fashion and to help secure other child care opportunities for children served by the program in an effort to minimize the disruption of services, the Commissioner may provide assistance to the existing or new program to minimize the disruption of services to the affected children.

-(C) The As needed to implement this subdivision (1), the Commissioner has the authority to request tax returns and other financial documents to verify the a child care program's financial hardship and its ability to sustain or increase operations.
+If the Commissioner determines a child care program is at risk of closure because its operations are not fiscally sustainable, he or she they may provide assistance to transition children served by the child care opportunities for children served by the program in an effort to minimize the disruption of services.
+The Commissioner has the authority to request tax returns and other financial documents to verify the financial hardship and ability to sustain operations.